 - If the faculty group has no administrator , then the Owner right is not synchronized.
 The administrator may grant this right to other members.

-Other members of the group are given the default right when synchronizing (this can be specified when requesting synchronization settings).
+Other members of the group are given a default right when syncing (this can be specified when requesting sync settings).
 These rights can be changed by the group administrator in GitLab to any value other than Owner .

 An impersonal Root account is also a member of such a group, so that large changes in subject groups (usually between semesters) do not cause the group to lose all administrators.
-This account ignores notifications, so it doesn't make sense to tag it.
+This account ignores notifications, so there is no point in tagging it.

 For the purpose of better organization of faculty groups, it is also possible to request the creation of a